Jumio/mobile-sdk-ios/docs/integration_netverify-fastfill.md

 self.netverifyUIController = nil;
 ```

 **Important:** only call `destroy` after `netverifyUIController:didFinishWithDocumentData:scanReference:` or `netverifyUIController:didCancelWithError:scanReference:` was called to ensure that Netverify SDK is in a final state.
-Call `cancel` during the workflow, which will evoke `netverifyUIController:didCancelWithError:scanReference:`.
 Setting `NetverifyUIController` to nil is essential to free memory as soon as possible.

 ## Callback